-Build your menu around a theme.
+- Build your menu around a theme.
 Choosing a theme helps set a festive mood and can actually make meal planning easier.
-Tropical themes are fun and lend themselves well to incorporating lots of fruit and vegetable dishes like salsas with pineapple or jicama salads.
+Tropical themes are fun and lend themselves well to incorporating lots of fruit and vegetable dishes like salsas with pineapple or jicama.

-Keep things moving.
+- Keep things moving.
 Take advantage of some great weather and help your guests get moving with some fun outdoor games.
 From the traditional games like pass the orange or the egg spoon balance game to more updated ones like ladder ball, tail-tag or balloon ping-pong, there are lots of ways to keep things active.
-Or how about setting up a mini-scavenger hunt around the yard or park?
+How about setting up a mini-scavenger hunt around the yard or park?
 Be sure to move far enough away from the grill so no one gets burned.
-The grill can stay hot for quite a while, even after all the cooking is done.
+The grill can stay hot for a while, even after the cooking is done.

-Have plenty of healthy munchies around.
+- Have plenty of healthy munchies around.
 What is about a party or cookout that brings on the munchies?
 Be sure to have plenty of healthy foods on hand for pre-meal snacking like carrot, celery or jicama sticks, dips for dipping like hummus or fresh salsas (think more than just tomato salsa too!) or some easy grab-n-go snacks like grapes or strawberries.
-Try out Sweet & Savory Poppers or Peach Tomato Salsa as a healthy munchies option.
+Try out Peach Tomato Salsa or 5-Layer Greek Dip as a healthy munchies option.

-Make it a garden party.
+- Make it a garden party.
 With gardens producing more fruits and vegetables this time of year, it’s a great time to incorporate that produce into your menu.
-Even if it’s just part of the salad or side dish, you can feel good knowing you’re serving your guests healthy food that is locally grown too!
+Even if it’s just part of the salad or side dish, you can feel good knowing you’re serving your guests healthy, locally-grown food!
+Try this Light & Fresh Potato Salad!